sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/06-errors-and-redirects/04-redirects/README.md

 You can `throw redirect(...)` inside `load` functions, form actions, API routes and the `handle` hook, which we'll discuss in a later chapter.

-The most common status codes you'll use are as follows:
+The most common status codes you'll use:

 - `303` — for form actions, following a successful submission
 - `307` — for temporary redirects